 After spying what appeared to be a huge boulder unearthed during the demolition of the old bridge across the Muskingum lying adjacent to the Harmar Footbridge, the excited duo immediately informed Dean Schwartz who, in turn, enlisted Dave Lane of the Physical Plant to rescue "The Rock."

 With the approval of the Becky Thatcher's ownership and the City of Marietta, it was transported to campus by forklift.
 The apparent geological formation that had once served as a footing for the old bridge attracted immediate attention.
 While it was quickly determined that the "The Rock" was actually cement, the geological origins of the formation ultimately proved unimportant.

 Christened by the Class of 1999, it was adorned in Navy Blue and White in time for Senior Week that spring.

 By fall, students had come to enjoy the nightly transformations of "The Rock" emblazoned with everything from rallying cries for Pioneer athletes, recognition for Greek pledge classes and pleas for social justice to birthdays and Commencement congratulations.

 Dean Schwartz so enjoyed seeing what changes had taken place overnight that he began every day at McDonough by snapping a picture of "The Rock's" new dressing or message and he collected them into a matriculation poster for 2002.

-There is an established protocol for "The Rock" contained in the Student Handbook calling for the painting of "The Rock" only and a twenty-four hour "courtesy" rule allowing an organization at least a twenty-four period of time to advertise before repainting.
+There is an established protocol for "The Rock" contained in the Student Handbook calling for the painting of "The Rock" only and a twenty-four-hour "courtesy" rule allowing an organization at least a twenty-four-hour period to advertise before repainting.

-Sources: Interview of Dr. Sandra Kolankiewicz by Gwen Chamberlain (June 19, 2007) and Marietta College Student Handbook.
+Sources: Interview with Dr. Sandra Kolankiewicz by Gwen Chamberlain (June 19, 2007) and Marietta College Student Handbook.
 Andrea Nay '99 and Megan Staley '99 also contributed to this story.